ShowJoy-com/Luffy/readme.md

 			- `textColor`: the color of TextView, such as "#ff0000"
 			- `textSize`: the text size of TextView, such as '20'
             - `image`: the url of image, only support remote image
+            - `background`: the background color of the view
             - `visibility`: 0 for VISIBLE,  4 for INVISIBLE, 8 for GONE
             - `children`: the children of the view，you can use it to find views which does not have id.
 	            - `index`: the position of  child